 What is a Renewable Energy Co-operative?

 When Ontario adopted the Green Energy and Economy Act in 2009, the Feed-In Tariff (FIT) program was introduced which expanded the opportunities for renewable energy.
-Through the adjustment since made to tariffs and requirements from applicants to obtain a contract from the Ontario Power Authority, one objective of the program has remained a constant and becomes increasingly important: The involvement of communities and municipalities in the renewable energy projects as owners and operators.
+The vision of the IESO is to allow communities and municipalities the opportunity to develop renewable energy projects as owners and operators.

 Ontario has consequently introduced a new vehicle for such community involvement in the form of the Renewable Energy Co-operative.
 The Renewable energy Co-op is in many ways similar to the regular Ontario Co-op with some exception: